-Other Articles on Evolution Vs Creation
+Other Articles on Evolution Vs

 Creation Triumphs

-Over E
+Over Evolution

-The Blood-Clotting System
+Appendix The Blood-Clotting System

 Michael Behe invoked the idea of a “Rube Goldberg Machine” to describe how blood clots.
 A Rube Goldberg machine is a silly machine which operates in a complex and contorted fashion.
 A ball drops on a see-saw, which is a slide, which dislodges a rock sending it down the slide into a water tank which overflows, etc. All of these functions eventually end up doing something productive.
 But take any one of its “components” away and it will not function.
 We can see that a Rube Goldberg Machine is “irreducibly complex.”